archivesunleashed/docker-aut/README.md

 We use three commands to connect to this virtual machine. `ssh` to connect to it via your command line. `scp` to copy a file (such as a WARC or ARC), `rsync` to sync a directory between two machines.

+To get started, type `vagrant ssh` in the directory where you installed the VM.

 When prompted:
   - username: `vagrant`
   - password: `vagrant`

-Here are some example commands:
+Here are some other example commands:
-* `vagrant ssh` - will connect to the machine (we recommend this command);
 * `ssh -p 2222 vagrant@localhost` - will connect to the machine using `ssh`;
 * `scp -P 2222 somefile.txt vagrant@localhost:/destination/path` - will copy `somefile.txt` to your vagrant machine.
   - You'll need to specify the destination.
 For example, `scp -P 2222 WARC.warc.gz vagrant@localhost:/home/vagrant` will copy WARC.warc.gz to the home directory of the vagrant machine.